Strange Interlude (film): Production notes

 When MGM boss Irving Thalberg bought the movie rights to the play, he initially wanted Lynn Fontanne, who played Nina Leeds on Broadway, to play the lead, with her husband Alfred Lunt as Dr. Ned Darrell.
 But they were not interested in making movies, so Thalberg decided to use his wife Norma Shearer and Clark Gable instead.
 At first, Gable was intimidated by the story's material, but he gave it his best effort and, subsequently, received a very positive reaction from all who were involved.

 Box office

-According to MGM records, the film earned $957,000 in the US and Canada and $280,000 elsewhere, resulting in a profit of $90,000.
+The film opened July 15, 1932 at Grauman's Chinese Theatre in Los Angeles and grossed $7,800 on its opening day and $15,000 in its opening weekend.
+According to MGM records, the film earned $957,000 in the US and Canada and $280,000 elsewhere, resulting in a profit of $600,000.